Special Needs Shelter

 Registration for a Special Needs Shelter is highly recommended to ensure the appropriate placement into a shelter.

-Call (904) 255-3110 to register for Special Needs Shelters or visit the City of Jacksonville Emergency Preparedness webpage for registration information.
+Call (904) 255-3110 to register for Special Needs Shelters or visit the City of Jacksonville Special Medical Needs Registration webpage for registration information.

 It is important that those needing transportation or special needs care register with emergency management as soon as the need becomes apparent.
 Do not wait until an urgent situation such as a hurricane or wildfire is on your doorstep, it may be too late!